-The air temperature forty-eight (48) continuous hours prior to paving must be above 32°F. All paving operations shall be in accordance with Article 610-4 of the Standard Specifications for Roads and Structures.
+All paving operations shall be in accordance with Article 610-4 of the Standard Specifications for Roads and Structures.
 The Contractor shall not begin pavement removal if rain is imminent.

 The Contractor shall repair the existing pavement in designated areas with full depth asphalt patching as directed by the Engineer.
 This patching shall include, but is not limited to, the cutting of the existing pavement to a neat vertical joint and uniform line; the removal and disposal of pavement, base, and subgrade material to a depth as shown on the plans or as determined by the Engineer below the existing finished grade; the compaction of the subgrade; the coating of the area to be repaired with a tack coat; and the replacement of the removed material with asphalt plant mix.
-The existing pavement shall be removed in accordance with Section 250 of the Standard Specifications.
+The existing pavement shall be removed in accordance with Section 250 - Removal of Existing Pavement of the Standard Specifications for Roads and Structures.

-All asphalt patching shall be constructed in accordance with Section 600 of the Standard Specifications.
-Asphalt concrete base course, Superpave B 25.0B, shall be placed in lifts not less than 3 inches compacted and not to exceed 5.5 inches compacted.
-Asphalt concrete surface course, Superpave S-9.5B, shall be placed in lifts not less than 1.5 inches compacted and not to exceed 2 inches compacted.
+All asphalt patching shall be constructed in accordance with Section 654 of the Standard Specifications for Roads and Structures.
+Asphalt concrete base course, Superpave B25.0B, shall be placed in lifts not less than 3 inches compacted and not to exceed 5.5 inches compacted.
+Asphalt concrete surface course, Superpave S9.5B, shall be placed in lifts not less than 1.5 inches compacted and not to exceed 2 inches compacted.
 Compaction equipment suitable for compacting patches as small as 3.5-feet by 6-feet shall be utilized on each lift.
 Compaction pattern to achieve proper compaction shall be approved by the Engineer.

 All joints and other patch surfaces shall be checked using a 10-foot non-mobile straightedge and the variation of the surface from the straightedge shall not exceed 1/4 inch between any two contact points on the runway and shall not exceed 1/2 inch between any two contact points on taxiways and aprons.
-The 10-foot straightedge is furnished by the Contractor and must be used by both the Contractor and the DOT inspector to assure that the surface at joints and all other pavement patch surfaces meet this requirement.
+The 10-foot straightedge is furnished by the Contractor and must be used by both the Contractor and the Engineer's representative to assure that the surface at joints and all other pavement patch surfaces meet this requirement.
 The patching operation shall not begin until this 10-foot straightedge is on hand at the patching site.
 Skin patches will not be accepted.